“Three beautiful self-catering villas sleeping 4-6, with stunning sea views, private pools, and a peaceful location near Almirida”

 - Meal delivery service

-- Bliss out and bathe at local beaches including the Blue Flag sand beach in Almirida (a 10-minute walk from the villas), which has warm shallows so is ideal for families
+- Bliss out and bathe at local beaches, which include a private small bay that's perfect for swimming and snorkeling, and the Blue Flag sand beach in Almirida (a 5-minute walk from the villas), which has warm shallows so is ideal for families

 - Try windsurfing or kayaking with UCPA watersports, based on the beach in Almirida, with equipment for hire and tuition available